L-M0716/scHarbor/documentation/docs/quickstart.md

 Prepare only the inputs for your chosen mode.
 These layouts are examples, not required directory names.
 Use paths matching your files in the command-line arguments and configuration.
-The examples below assume that the input directories and a `config/` directory are in the ScBridge repository root, alongside `run_workflow` and `scRNA_seq.sif`.
+The examples below assume that the input directories and a `config/` directory are in the scHarbor repository root, alongside `run_workflow` and `scRNA_seq.sif`.

 === "FASTQ"